 This gives you a Browser based interface to manage your hosting account.
-The interface is a graphical user interface so no coding is needed.
-It allows you to do most of the complex system admin processes in just a few clicks from the Admin interface
+The panel is a graphical user interface, no coding is needed.
+It allows you to do most of the complex administrator processes in just a few clicks from the GUI interface.

 A control panel should provide a user interface that is easy to learn so that users can manage all aspects of their hosting accounts.